ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 ***

-Just from a Windows + Firefox (dysad-)vantage point, it doesn't look like right alignment in arrays and tables is working here:
+Just from a Windows + Firefox vantage point, it doesn't look like right alignment in arrays and tables is working here:

 * __Version 1.__  Itex `\array` with `\colalign{right}`